vflo/drivers_importance/README.md

 To generate all the tables and figures of the study you should use the script code 'Analyses_4.0.R'.
 The data can be found in the following repository: https://doi.org/10.5281/zenodo.5517725

+The rest of the scripts are functions or code necessary to obtain the datasets.

 Code author: Víctor Flo